ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 ### Unstuck funds

-Here is a program to release stuck funds on the `interpreter`.
+Here is a program to release stuck funds on the `executor`.

-This transfers 1 PICA to Osmosis, and than transfers some assets on the Osmosis `interpreter` to some account.
+This transfers 1 PICA to Osmosis, and than transfers some assets on the Osmosis `executor` to some account.

-Additionally, the `interpreter` includes a CW1 proxy contract, allowing users to recover stuck funds from Osmosis directly by simply sending CW20 or Bank transfer messages on behalf of the `interpreter`.
+Additionally, the `executor` includes a CW1 proxy contract, allowing users to recover stuck funds from Osmosis directly by simply sending CW20 or Bank transfer messages on behalf of the `executor`.